European Regulatory Agenda

 - Annual information from the asset manager to the institutional investor on whether and how the asset manager makes investment decisions based on evaluation of medium to long-term performance of the investee company, including non-financial.

-Following the proposal presented by the Commission, on 24 May 2018, within the "Action Plan: Financing Sustainable Growth", on 9 December 2019 Regulation (EU) 2019/2089 of the European Parliament and of the Council of 27 November 2019, amending Regulation (EU) 2016/1011 of the European Parliament and of the Council (Benchmarks Regulation), was published.
+On 9 December 2019 Regulation (EU) 2019/2089 of the European Parliament and of the Council of 27 November 2019, amending Regulation (EU) 2016/1011 of the European Parliament and of the Council (Benchmarks Regulation), was published.
 The Regulation introduced the requirements for the new "EU Climate Transition Benchmarks" and "EU Paris-aligned Benchmarks", as well as sustainability-related disclosure requirements for benchmarks.

 - Creation and establishment of the requirements applicable to new benchmarks: